-- The Educational Psychologist is expected to carry out the following duties and responsibilities: - Participate as an active member of the Student Services team in carrying out the GSSD Student Services Vision. - Participate in the Student Services Educational Psychologist Professional Learning Community meetings as called by the Superintendent of Student Services &/or Student Services Co-ordinator.
-As an active member of a PLC, the Educational Psychologist must strive to develop consistent, research based practices that strive to support student learning and system improvement within a collaborative culture. - Act as a psychological resource to the education system. - Bring a psychological approach to the analysis of a student's behavioural and/or learning challenges; that is, a scientific, research-based and measurable approach to the study of human behaviour and learning.
+- The Psychometrist is expected to carry out the following duties and responsibilities: - Participate as an active member of the Student Services team in carrying out the GSSD Student Services Vision. - Participate in the Student Services Educational Psychologist Professional Learning Community meetings as called by the Deputy Director &/or Student Services Coordinator.
+As an active member of a PLC, the Psychometrist must strive to develop consistent, research based practices that strive to support student learning and system improvement within a collaborative culture. - Act as a psychological resource to the education system. - Bring a psychological approach to the analysis of a student's behavioural and/or learning challenges; that is, a scientific, research-based and measurable approach to the study of human behaviour and learning. - Identify and assess the learning and developmental characteristics and needs of students, as well as the environmental factors that affect learning and achievement.

-- Identify and assess the learning and developmental characteristics and needs of students, as well as the environmental factors that affect learning and achievement. - Administer and interpret standardized psychological assessments (i.e. cognitive development, memory, executive functioning, visual perception, auditory perception, language development, visual-motor skills, academic attainment, socio-emotional and behavioural adjustment).
-Assessment also includes classroom and other environmental observations, file review, gathering case history information through interviews and checklists, and reviewing other professional assessments of the student. - Provide the data from a psychological assessment to serve as the basis for recommendations concerning intervention strategies for the parents and school team. - o Carry out the assessment procedures in a timely manner. - Consult with parents, administrators, Student Service Co-ordinators, student support teacher, classroom teachers and other professional service providers in the postassessment conference regarding assessment results and recommendations for interventions to support the teaching process and to maximize learning and adjustment for the student who was assessed. - Report assessment findings in a written format which includes the reason for referral, background information, instruments used, interpretation of results, summary and recommendations.
+- Administer and interpret standardized psychological assessments (i.e. cognitive assessments, memory, executive functioning, visual perception, auditory perception, language development, visual-motor skills, academic attainment, socio-emotional and behavioural adjustment) under the direct supervision of a registered psychologist - Assessment also includes classroom and other environmental observations, file review, gathering case history information through interviews and checklists, and reviewing other professional assessments of the student. - o Provide the data from a psychological assessment to serve as the basis for recommendations concerning intervention strategies for the parents and school team. - Carry out the assessment procedures in a timely manner. - Consult with parents, administrators, Student Service Co-ordinators, student support teacher, classroom teachers and other professional service providers in the postassessment conference regarding assessment results and recommendations for interventions to support the teaching process and to maximize learning and adjustment for the student who was assessed. - Report assessment findings in a written format which includes the reason for referral, background information, instruments used, interpretation of results, summary and recommendations.
 These results are to be interpreted in a narrative format that can be understood by parents and teachers. - Work collaboratively with other disciplines on the Student Services Team to provide comprehensive services to students.
-This will involve meeting with other service providers to share information. - When appropriate, recommend the referral of students to other agencies. - Liaise with other agencies in the community to promote comprehensive service delivery to the students, parents and teachers with whom they work. - Provide information or consultation services to parents regarding their child's educational needs as necessary. - Provide workshops and in-service in areas of expertise to teachers, educational assistants and others when requested. - Provide information related to current research on interventions in the area of children's mental health, assessment and various exceptionalities. - Provide document and reports to the Student Services Co-ordinators as required. - o Submit an Annual Report to the Superintendent of Student Services. - Apply ethics and standards of professional practice to the delivery of school psychological services, observing relevant laws and policies that govern practice. - o Maintain professional competency through on-going professional development activities. - Perform additional duties as assigned by the Superintendent of Student Services or Student Service Co-ordinators.
+This will involve meeting with other service providers to share information. - o When appropriate, recommend the referral of students to other agencies. - Liaise with other agencies in the community to promote comprehensive service delivery to the students, parents and teachers with whom they work. - o Provide information or consultation services to parents regarding their child's educational needs as necessary. - Provide workshops and in-service in areas of expertise to teachers, educational assistants and others when requested. - Provide information related to current research on interventions in the area of children's mental health, assessment and various exceptionalities. - o Provide document and reports to the Student Services Co-ordinators as required. - o Submit an Annual Report to the Deputy Director and/or Student Services Co-ordinator. - Apply ethics and standards of professional practice to the delivery of educational services, observing relevant laws and policies that govern practice. - Maintain professional competency through on-going professional development activities. - Perform additional duties as assigned by the Deputy Director or Student Service Coordinators.